About the Expert

 Mr. Donilon previously served as Assistant to the President and Principal Deputy National Security Advisor.
 In that role, he was responsible for managing the U.S. government’s national security policy development and crisis management process.
 Mr. Donilon chaired the Obama-Biden transition at the U.S. Department of State.
 During the 2008 U.S. presidential campaign, Mr. Donilon headed President Obama’s general election debate preparation effort.

-In 2016 Mr. Donilon chaired the Presidential Commission to Enhance National Cybersecurity.
-Mr. Donilon is a distinguished fellow at the Council on Foreign Relations, a non-resident senior fellow at Harvard Kennedy School’s Belfer Center for Science and International Affairs, a distinguished fellow at the Asia Society, a member of the Center on Global Energy Policy Advisory Board at Columbia University.
+Mr. Donilon chaired the Presidential Commission to Enhance National Cybersecurity.
+Mr. Donilon is a distinguished fellow at the Council on Foreign Relations, a non-resident senior fellow at Harvard Kennedy School’s Belfer Center for Science and International Affairs, and a member of the Center on Global Energy Policy Advisory Board at Columbia University.
 He has been a member of the U.S. Defense Policy Board and the Central Intelligence Agency’s External Advisory Board.
 He has participated in and led numerous policy groups including Co-Chairing with Governor Mitch Daniels the Council on Foreign Relations Independent Task Force on Noncommunicable Diseases.

 Mr. Donilon is among the nation’s most experienced policy and presidential advisors.
 He has worked closely with and advised three U.S. presidents since his first position at the White House in 1977, working with President Carter.
 He served as assistant secretary of state and chief of staff at the U.S. Department of State during the Clinton administration.
 In this capacity, Mr. Donilon was responsible for the development and implementation of the department’s major policy initiatives, including NATO expansion, the Dayton Peace Accords, and the Middle East peace process.
 Mr. Donilon has received the Secretary of State’s Distinguished Service Award, the National Intelligence Distinguished Public Service Medal, the Department of Defense Medal for Distinguished Public Service, the Chairman of the Joint Chiefs of Staff Joint Distinguished Civilian Service Award, and the CIA’s Director’s Award.